DataMcFly/sms-contact/README.md

 to talk to your customers and let them talk to you.

 This will be the first in a series of demos for using Data McFly and Twilio together for a call center-type setup.

+### Setup

+Insert your Twilio and Data McFly credentials in `app.js`, also open `index.html` in the `public` folder and add your Data McFly credentials there as well.